 Before she began dating Joshua Jackson in 2006, Diane Kruger was married to French actor and director Guillaume Canet for five years.
 When it comes to tying the knot again, Diane isn't really feeling it.
 She told Glamour in 2001 , "Without sounding pessimistic, I learned that I don't believe in marriage.
 I believe in a commitment that you make in your heart.
 There's no paper that will make you stay."

 In an appearance on Chelsea Lately in 2011, Eva Mendes said, "I actually think it's really sexy to be with someone in your 50s and 60s and be like, 'That's my boyfriend.'
 I think husband and wife is just . . . very unsexy."
+One thing that isn't unsexy is Eva's boyfriend, Ryan Gosling — the couple welcomed a daughter in September 2014 but so far they have no plans to wed.

 In 2009, Susan Sarandon parted ways from actor Tim Robbins after dating for 23 years.
 She spoke out about the split in 2010 and revealed why the two had never tied the knot, saying, "I've always liked the idea of choosing to be with somebody.
 I thought that if you didn't get married you wouldn't take each other for granted as easily.
 I don't know if after twenty-something years that was still true."